 The management of the Authority has evaluated its financial statements for subsequent events through the date that the financial statements were issued.
-As a result of the spread of the COVID-19 coronavirus in New Jersey, economic uncertainties have arisen which could negatively impact the financial position of the Authority.
-While the impact that COVID-19 will have is currently expected to be temporary, and Management does not currently expect the impact to be material in nature, as of the date of the financial statements, the related financial impact and duration cannot be reasonably estimated.
+As a result of the spread of the COVID-19 coronavirus in New Jersey, and globally, economic uncertainties have arisen which could negatively impact the financial position of the Authority.
+The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
+While the impact that COVID-19 will have is currently expected to be temporary, Management does not expect the impact to be material in nature, however, as of the date of the financial statements, the related financial impact and duration cannot be reasonably estimated.